Hillsborough County, New Hampshire: Politics and government

 In the 2012 presidential election, Time had listed Hillsborough as one of five critical counties affecting the outcome in the swing state of New Hampshire.
 Obama ended up winning with a margin of 50%–49%.

-Despite its more urban nature, Hillsborough County has historically been a more Republican leaning part of the state, although there is evidence to suggest that is changing.
-In 2020, Joe Biden and Jeanne Shaheen won Hillsborough County by a wider margin than they won statewide by.
+Despite its more urban nature, Hillsborough County has historically been a more Republican leaning part of the state.
+But in 2020, Joe Biden and Jeanne Shaheen won Hillsborough County by a wider margin than they won statewide by.
 Biden also received the highest percentage of the vote for a Democrat since Lyndon Johnson's 1964 landslide, largely driven due to large swings to Democrats in the county's historically Republican suburban communities.
+In 2024, the county voted for Democratic nominee Kamala Harris, the first time it voted for a Democrat who lost the presidential election since 1968.